sissa/FHPC_2019-2020/Assignements/Assignment03/Assignment03.md

 Still for the sake of simplicity, you may consider to forget about real physical quantities.
 Use $G=10^{-6}$ (to avoid too large accelerations) and *natural units*: in practice, do not worry about the fact that positions, velocities and accelerations are expressed in physical units, just consider them as pure numbers.

 **This exercise is worth at most 36 points.
 At most 10 additional points will be given for the implementation of *both* MPI *and* OpenMP versions.
-At most additional 10 points will be given for the implementation of anhybrid MPI+OpenMP version.**
+At most additional 10 points will be given for the implementation of an hybrid MPI+OpenMP version.**

 #### Requirements:

 1. You shall generate the *initial conditions* (i.c. since now on) , i.e. the initial distribution of the particles in your computational domain: let's consider it is a cubic box of side 1.
    Then, your particles will be confined initially in the volume $[0:1]\times[0:1]\times[0:1]\in\mathbb{R}^3$ and they will be uniformly distributed in that volume.
 The main parameter for that is $N_p$, which is the total number of particle in your system.
 The total mass in your system is, instead, fixed to the value $M_{tot} = 100$ ( then, your particle mass $m$ varies with the particles number $N_p$ ).

 The particles must have (at least) the following properties: a 3D position, a 3D velocity and an Energy.

    The particle positions can be randomly distributed in the volume in a uniform way and will have the same mass $m=1$ (so you can practically ignore the particles' mass).
    The single components of the 3D velocities (i.e. the values $\pmb{v}_i = [\, v_{x}, v_{y}, v_{z} \,]_{i=1,\dots,N_p}$ ) must be randomly distributed with a Gaussian pdf centered on $0$, having $\sigma = 0.01$.
 At this moment, particles' energy is set to the pure kinetic energy of the particle, $E_{i,kin} = 1/2 * m_i\cdot \|\pmb{v}_i\|^2$.

 We require that your code must be able to perform a **domain decomposition among MPI tasks**, even if your N-body code is implemented in OpenMP.
 Then there are two cases:

    - you implement the N-Body code in OpenMP
      In this case, we require a separate MPI code that generates the initial conditions.
 In that code, all the $N_T$ MPI tasks will generate a fraction $N_p/N_T$ (note: you have to handle the remainder $N_p \bmod N_T$) of the particles and then all the tasks will cooperate to distribute them .
      In fact, for this task you will consider your computational domain as subdivided in $N_T$ slices along one of the axis, so that the task $T_i$ is responsible for the particles that live in the $i-th$ slice (see Fig. 1 here below) and must receive all of them and only them.